neuralmagic/sparseml/src/sparseml/pytorch/image_classification/README_image_classification.md

 ### DeepSparse Engine Deployment

-Once the model is exported an ONNX format, it is ready for deployment with the [DeepSparse] Engine.
+Once the model is exported in the ONNX format, it is ready for deployment with the [DeepSparse] Engine.

 The deployment is intuitive due to the [DeepSparse] Python API.

 ```python
 from deepsparse import pipeline